 MercadoLibre (MELI) Gains But Lags Market: What You Should Know

-Coming into today, shares of the operator of an online marketplace and payments system in Latin America had lost 18.76% in the past month.
-In that same time, the Retail-Wholesale sector lost 6.88%, while the S&P 500 lost 3.68%.
+Heading into today, shares of the operator of an online marketplace and payments system in Latin America had lost 19.63% over the past month, lagging the Retail-Wholesale sector's loss of 4.04% and the S&P 500's loss of 2.25% in that time.

-MELI will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $1.27, up 353.57% from the prior-year quarter.
+Wall Street will be looking for positivity from MELI as it approaches its next earnings report date.
+On that day, MELI is projected to report earnings of $1.27 per share, which would represent year-over-year growth of 353.57%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.84 billion, up 64.87% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.74 per share and revenue of $6.99 billion, which would represent changes of +3525% and +75.96%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.74 per share and revenue of $6.99 billion.
+These totals would mark changes of +3525% and +75.96%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for MELI.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for MELI.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.43% lower within the past month.
-MELI is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.43% lower.
+MELI currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that MELI has a Forward P/E ratio of 565.17 right now.
-This represents a premium compared to its industry's average Forward P/E of 51.44.
+Valuation is also important, so investors should note that MELI has a Forward P/E ratio of 554.17 right now.
+For comparison, its industry has an average Forward P/E of 56.01, which means MELI is trading at a premium to the group.